Issue #57 How you are making buying hard

 If I were to spend 15 seconds reviewing each shoe, that would take me 26 hours.
 Just writing this sentence exhausts me.
 I’m not buying.

-If the first shoe had been highlighted and said: “your perfect shoe” and the details agreed – I might have bought it.
+If the first shoe had been highlighted and said: “your perfect shoe,” and the details agreed upon – I might have bought it.

 Prescriptive selling is powerful, easy to learn, and will change your sales life.